 Also, you can feel some unusual taste if the juice deteriorates.
 I would recommend you drink after the preparation to feel the real taste of orange with maximum nutritional value.

 You can store the fresh orange juice and use that later.
 The recommended limit is 72 hours, though you can store that for an extended period.
 But as mentioned before, drink any juice immediately.
-This way will give you more amazing taste and lots of health benefits.
+This way will give you the more amazing taste and lots of health benefits.